 “The things we choose to tell the truth about and the things we choose to lie about, that tells you just about everything you need to know about someone,” Baum said.
 “I realized that all great dramas and comedies like ‘Tootsie,’ ‘Meet the Parents’ and ‘Wedding Crashers’ hinge on a lie.”

 Baum’s most recent play, “Object Permanence,” also has a lie at the center.

 When an agent at CAA, which reps Baum and Imagine, hooked up Baum and Grazer, the premise for the character-driven crime procedural quickly took shape.

-"The show is about the difference between the face we put on for the world and what we truly think and feel; it's not simply a criminal investigation but as much an investigation of human nature," Baum said.
+“The show is about the difference between the face we put on for the world and what we truly think and feel,” Baum said.
+“It’s not simply a criminal investigation but as much an investigation of human nature.”

 While his skills come in handy in his work, the main character’s professional knowledge and abilities often complicate his personal life.

 “Imagine you went through life always knowing if someone was lying to you,” said Imagine TV’s David Nevins, who is exec producing the pilot with Grazer and Baum.”
 “It’s a great premise for a character and a TV show.”